Dr Catherine Lindon - Group leader, Deputy Head of Department

 Research summary

-Our research is currently funded by the BBSRC, Royal Society, AstraZeneca and Rosetrees Trust.
-We acknowledge the MRC and Cancer Research UK for past support.
+Our research is currently funded by the BBSRC, Rosetrees Trust and David James Trust.
+We acknowledge the MRC, Cancer Research UK, AstraZeneca and Royal Society for past support.